AlexBrochu/stock-notifier/README.md

 3. Run main.py

 ## TODO
-* Add support for TSX Vanture stock
+* Add support for TSX Venture stock
 * Add notification when there is a dividend
+* Add commandline options